brightway-lca/randonneur/README.md

 ### Migrating exchanges

 Exchanges are the consumption or production of a good or service.
-Exchanges link two nodes (two activities, one product and one activity, one activity and one biosphere flow, or even other node types).
+Exchanges link two datasets (two activities, one product and one activity, one activity and one biosphere flow, or even other dataset types).
 We support the following types of exchange changes:

 * `delete`
 * `replace`